Dear readers of ADxS.org, please forgive the disruption.

 • severe liver failure

 • during or if pregnancy is intended.
-Viloxazine may cause harm to the fetus.
+Viloxazine can damage the fetus.

-• before the expiry of fourteen days after the last intake of a monoamine oxidase inhibitor (MAOI).
+• before the end of fourteen days after the last intake of a monoamine oxidase inhibitor (MAOI).

 Increased suicidal tendencies were reported in a small proportion of child subjects.